Loading...

 The British Empire is the colonies, dominions, and other territories ruled to some degree by and from Britain.

-In its historical context, India refers to the British controlled territories in South Asia during the period of British colonial rule, including Punjab, to Sikh Empire's homeland.
+In this historical context, India refers to the British-controlled territories in South Asia during the period of British Colonial rule, including Punjab, the Sikh Empire's homeland.

 Trade is the exchange of goods, commodities, and services.

-So let's make sure on a lookout for these words and we'll find out more about them as we explore this text.
+So let's make sure we're on the lookout for these words and we'll find out more about them as we explore this text.

 So let's begin with the historical context.